Noem releases social study standards burnishing U.S. history

 “Governor Noem promised to tell our story as part of American history, and these standards do that,” Circle Bear said in the statement.

-The new standards ask schools to teach students about Lakota leaders such as Crazy Horse, Sitting Bull and Spotted Tail, as well as leading figures from the Civil Rights Movement, such as Rosa Parks and Malcolm X.
+The new standards ask schools to teach students about the “removal and relocation” of the Dakota, Lakota and Nakota, major battles and massacres in their history, the effects of forced boarding schools on Native Americans, as well as Indigenous leaders such as Crazy Horse, Sitting Bull and Spotted Tail.
+It also covers the Civil Rights Movement and its leading figures, such as Rosa Parks and Malcolm X.

 But Native American educators, who protested after the Department of Education last year cut references to Indigenous culture and history from a draft the workgroup submitted for final approval, said the new standards continued to push Indigenous history and culture to the periphery.